AlifioDitya/Supervised-Learning-From-Scratch/README.md

 # Supervised Learning: From Scratch!
 This repository features a collection of supervised learning algorithms for classification tasks implemented from scratch in Python.
 The algorithms are implemented in a Jupyter Notebook format, allowing for easy visualization of the results.
+A question and answer section is also provided to explain the inner workings of each algorithm, located in the `docs` folder.

 ## Algorithms
 The following algorithms are implemented: